emb-riscv/specs-markdown/improvements-upon-privileged.md

 RISC-V ISA defined several special instructions allowing to address 4096 per-hart registers.

-It is generally agreed that for privileged mode devices, this mechanism has several advantages (like security, speed).
+It is generally agreed that for application class devices, with complex out-of-order pipelines, the current mechanism has several advantages.
 Unfortunately, the RISC-V privileged specs abused this mechanism, and now there are several hundred registers defined in this proprietary space, some of them even read-only, and obviously creating no security threads (like `mvendorid`, `marchid`, etc).

-This mechanism of accessing the system registers has two main disadvantages:
+From the point of view of a microcontroller profile, this mechanism of accessing the system registers has two main disadvantages:

 - requires assembly code to access each individual register
 - it is not supported by current development tools (debuggers have no ways of accessing